esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

 Data Object Inspection
 ======================

-We can get some basic information about any Syncopy dataset by just typing its name in an interpreter:
+We can get some basic information about any Syncopy dataset by just typing its name in an interactive Python interpreter:

 .. code-block:: python